dadam1026/Recommendation-System/README.md

 ![image](https://user-images.githubusercontent.com/78511177/182501979-476cec75-e8a9-4d6d-8f70-99d6f74322f9.png)

 In 2021, online retail sales in the U.S. totaled $960 Billion.
 China's total was $2.49 trillion and India's was 1.08 trillion.
 China's e-commerce market is larger than the U.S., U.K., Japan, and Germany *combined*.
 China has many e-commerce competitors, such as Alibaba, JD.com, Tencent, Meituan, and Pinduoduo.
-E-Commerce in India, Africa, and South America are more fragmented and only represents a small fraction of total retail sales.
 Pinduoduo, for example, is successful in China because it leverages the social networks created on the ubiquitous WeChat platform (owned by Tencent).
-WhatsApp (owned by Meta) has similar ubiquity in large markets such as, India, Brazil, Indonesia, the U.S., Nigeria, Egypt, and Kenya.
-WhatsApp is sitting on a goldmine of social networks from which group-buying can leverage to bring affordable everyday products like groceries and fast moving consumer goods (FMCG) to platform users, especially in Tier-2 and Tier-3 cities.
-Given that the incumbents have a vice-grip on local Chinese tastes and customs, focusing on Tier-2 and Tier-3 cities in areas where WhatsApp is most used, offer a more compelling value proposition.
-Additionally, such a platform can be levraged to provide low-cost, healthy food to *food deserts*, or undeveloped areas with increased levels of food insecurity.
+WhatsApp (owned by Meta) has similar ubiquity in India, the U.S., Africa, and South America.
+WhatsApp is sitting on a goldmine of social networks from which group-buying can bring affordable groceries and fast moving consumer goods (FMCG) to users, especially in Tier-2 and Tier-3 cities.
+China is  already saturated, so focusing on Tier-2 and Tier-3 cities in areas where WhatsApp is most used, offers a more compelling value proposition.
 <br>
 * Social media and retail integration are here to stay and have created category defining companies and platforms, such as, Pinterest, Venmo, Instagram, and Pinduoduo
 * Integrated Ecosystems should be the goal.
 Alibaba & Tencent combine Search x Social x Commerce x Logistics x Payments